Sponsored by Shopify

 Tip 1: Choose a Niche

 Theses days the food industry is SUPER competitive and people are launching new food businesses every day.
 If you’ve got a product idea, or just want to start a food business, make sure your product is in a niche category.
 This will help minimize your competition and give you an edge when pitching to new markets.
-When I first started my food business it was during the beginning of the huge Gluten Free craze.
-I was able to identify this upcoming trend and create an entire product line for a specific audience – celiacs and people with gluten intolerance.
-This greatly helped the success of my company and set us apart from other competition in the Baking Mix category.

-Tip 3: Consider Hiring a Co-Packer
+Tip 3: Consider Hiring a Co-Packer/Co-Manufacturer

-Thankfully, these days there are many co-packers, also known as co-manufactuers, happy and willing to make your food product for you!
+These days there are many co-packers, also known as co-manufactuers, happy and willing to make your food product for you!
 Once you are doing enough volume (making enough sales) these co-packers will be eager to take on your business as a client.
 Some great things about hiring a co-packer is they:

 - Have the appropriate equipment to mass produce your food product